-The signs were there, but caregiver Levon Wortham was in the dark about what to do.
-Then he signed up for a training program that focused on caring for seniors with Alzheimer’s and other types of cognitive decline.
+The signs were there, but caregiver Levon Wortham didn’t know what to do.
+So, he signed up for a caregiver training program that focused on caring for older adults with Alzheimer’s disease and related dementias.

-“My Alzheimer’s class really did help me a lot because it allowed me to recognize a lot of the issues that I knew were there, but I didn’t have any definition or reason for them,” Levon says.
+“My Alzheimer’s class really did help me a lot because it allowed me to recognize a lot of the issues that I knew were there, but I didn’t have any definition for them,” Levon says.

-“So just after taking this class, it really helped me understand how deep the changes (in my care recipient) were.
-As the dementia started to progress, I started to notice the signs of progression.
+“So this class really helped me understand how deep the changes [in my care recipient] were.
+As the dementia progressed, I started to notice the signs.
 I realized if I hadn’t taken this class, I would have been in the dark about what was happening to her,” Levon says.
-Trained caregivers like Levon are pivotal to helping people living with Alzheimer’s remain in their homes.
-Proper training ensures that the caregiver understands the disease, recognizes areas of concern and is able to report to the care team, and knows strategies on how to provide better care.

 “I go back to my notes from class a lot.
 And I continue to reflect on the different experiences and different topics we talked about in class.
 It’s really, really helpful,” says Levon.

-The number of people with Alzheimer’s disease and related dementias will double by 2060, according to a study from the Centers of Disease Control and Prevention.
-And among people 65 and older, African Americans have the highest prevalence of Alzheimer’s and dementia, followed by Hispanics, Native, and Asian populations.
 By 2060, researchers estimate there will be 5.4 million Black and Hispanic people living with the disease in the US.
-This reality calls for a much larger, more culturally competent workforce of caregivers with training on how to care for those with Alzheimer’s or other forms of cognitive decline.
+This reality calls for a much larger, more culturally competent workforce of caregivers.
+They require training on how to care for those with Alzheimer’s or other forms of cognitive decline.
 It will depend on trained caregivers like Levon.

 The biggest impact of the training, Levon says, was that it made him a stronger advocate for his consumer.
 The voluntary 10-week course teaches skills that are crucial to helping people who are showing symptoms of Alzheimer’s disease and related dementia.
 Embedded in the curriculum are strategies for managing repetitive behaviors, assisting with daily activities such as bathing and medication, and helping to manage hallucinations and wandering.